 Second, a well-written job description will list the essential functions of the job and the knowledge, skills, and abilities required to do it.
 This information will be useful as documentation in the event an employee misrepresented their qualifications for the position or is simply not performing to the expected standard.
 With a clear job description, you’d be able to terminate the employee with less risk of an unlawful termination claim.

 Finally, a job description should indicate the basic expectations for the person in the position, including how many hours per week you expect from an employee, whom they report to, and whether the position is non-exempt or exempt.
-This allows an employee to be aware of the time commitment, whether to expect overtime pay, and whom they should go to with questions.
+This allows an employee to be aware of the time commitment, whether to expect overtime pay, and whom they should go to with questions.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.

 This article is intended to provide readers with guidance in tax matters.
 The article does not constitute, and should not be treated as professional advice regarding the use of any particular tax technique.
 Every effort has been made to assure the accuracy of the information.
 Clergy Financial Resources and the author do not assume responsibility for any individual’s reliance upon the information provided in the article.
 Readers should independently verify all information before applying it to a particular fact situation, and should independently determine the impact of any particular tax planning technique.
 If you are seeking legal advice, you are encouraged to consult an attorney.

 For more information or if you need additional assistance, please use the contact information below.

 Clergy Financial Resources

 11214 86th Avenue N.

 Maple Grove, MN 55369

 Tel: (888) 421-0101